Gambling and online casinos in Bahrain

 - Ministry of Justice and Islamic Affairs - monitoring compliance with Sharia.

-Although gambling sites are officially blocked,
+Although gambling sites are officially blocked, technologies to circumvent censorship are widely known.

 VPNs, proxies and encrypted DNS services are used by thousands of users daily.